Ádám Kisznyér

 Ádám Kisznyér (born 10 February 1988) is a Hungarian footballer who played as a striker for Újpest FC until March 2009.
-Because of a serious injury on the head he retired.
+He retired due to a serious head injury.

 Career

 Kisznyér started to play football at the age of seven at Újpest.
 He stayed in the youth team, then went to Vasas SC for a half-year, later that he joined MTK.
 He played in MTK between 2001 and 2004.
 His first NB I match with the team was against Bp.
 Honvéd in February 2007.